Volunteering – FAQs

 Yes, all registered volunteers are insured for the work they do as volunteers.

 Can I claim for traveling expenses?

 Yes, travelling expenses are refunded.
-If you are traveling by bus, your bus fares will be refunded.
-If you are travelling by car, the cost of the petrol is refunded at the rate of 40p per mile, for your return journey from home to the hospital.
+If you are traveling by bus, your bus fares will be refunded, and if you drive your cost of fuel is refunded (per mile).

 Do volunteers pay to park at Airedale General Hospital?